DevExpress/devextreme-documentation/concepts/05 UI Components/ButtonGroup/00 Getting Started with ButtonGroup/8 Enable Multiple Selection.md

-Set the [selectionMode](/api-reference/10%20UI%20Widgets/dxButtonGroup/1%20Configuration/selectionMode.md '/Documentation/ApiReference/UI_Components/dxButtonGroup/Configuration/#selectionMode') option to *"multiple"* to allow users to select multiple buttons.
+Set the [selectionMode](/api-reference/10%20UI%20Widgets/dxButtonGroup/1%20Configuration/selectionMode.md '/Documentation/ApiReference/UI_Components/dxButtonGroup/Configuration/#selectionMode') property to *"multiple"* to allow users to select multiple buttons.
 You can also change the **onSelectionChanged** handler from the previous step to log all the selected styles in the console:

 ---
 ##### jQuery